Dark Mode

 Rayner asks China to explain blanked-out embassy plans

-According to the BBC, a final decision on the controversial proposals will be made by 9 September.
-In a letter seen by PA news agency Rayner, who is in charge of planning, asks planning consultants representing the Chinese embassy to explain why drawings of the proposed site have been blacked out.
-Copies of the letter were also received by the Home Office and the Foreign Office.
-The Home Office has requested a new hard perimeter be erected around the embassy building in order to discourage unsupervised public access, according to the report, which could necessitate a separate planning application.
-Some commentators are concerned that the Royal Mint Court sitecould allow China to penetrate the UK's financial system by tapping into fibre optic cables carrying critical information for firms in the City of London.
+A final decision on the controversial proposals is expected by 9 September.
+In a letter seen by the PA news agency, Ms Rayner, who is responsible for planning decisions, asks the planning consultants representing the Chinese embassy to explain why drawings of the proposed site have been blacked out.
+Copies of the letter were also sent to the Home Office and the Foreign Office.

-committed to spreading knowledge and understanding among the Chinese and British peoples as well as the establishment of mutually beneficial cooperation between the two countries.
-The new embassy will help us better handle such duties.
+Responding to security concerns earlier this week, the Chinese embassy told the BBC that it was "committed to promoting knowledge and understanding between the Chinese and British peoples, as well as establishing mutually beneficial cooperation between our two countries.
+The new embassy will help us better fulfil such duties."

 Comment / Reply From